 The Digital Inclusion Benchmark will measure companies’ contribution to digital inclusion on four dimensions: access, use, skills and innovation.
 The benchmark will track the most globally significant companies operating on different layers of the ICT ecosystem.
 The benchmark scope will include electronic device and equipment manufacturers, telecommunication network operators, and content, platform and application providers.

 Prior, the framework and scope were defined.
 A scoping report has been published in March 2018.
-Through 2019, the methodology for the benchmark, including its component indicators and weighting strategy have been developed. , reviewed, and published.
-The draft methodology is published and open for consultation until 29 February 2020.
+Through 2019, the methodology for the benchmark, including its component indicators and weighting strategy have been developed, reviewed, and published.
+The draft methodology was published and has been open for consultation until 29 February 2020.

 The DIB will be developed by a core team at WBA, in collaboration with a broad group of external stakeholders.
 These include thought leaders in the field as well as an Expert Review Committee that is currently being assembled.